Toxikuu/to/README.md

     - [ ] Also maybe format things properly and make this look like it wasnt written in 5 minutes while high off sleep deprivation
 - [x] Write `to lint`
-    - [ ] Add a lint "IlOpportunity" for missed il usage, similar to def's lint
+    - [x] Add a lint "IlOpportunity" for missed il usage, similar to def's lint
+    - [ ] Remove the aliases lint since it appears to neither work nor matter
-- [ ] Add QA checks that are done post build
+- [ ] Add post-build QA checks
 - [x] Add `--debug` for `to view`, and change the default behavior to give something human readable.
 - [x] Add `to alias`
-    - [x] Ensure aliases aren't used in pkg files with `to lint`
-        - [ ] Revert this.
-Aliases appear to be fine actually lol.
     - [x] Drop support for implicit package generation
 - [x] Add message support
 - [ ] Fork my reqs.sh from LFStage and adapt it for use here